Death toll climbs after Northeast lashed by remnants of Hurricane Ida

 Earlier Wednesday, Tropical Storm Larry was strengthening and moving quickly westward after forming off the coast of Africa.
 Forecasters predicted the storm would intensify like Ida and become a major hurricane with top wind speeds of 120 mph by Saturday.

-Mr. Biden is scheduled to meet Friday with Mr. Edwards and local officials digging out from Ida’s early assault.
+Mr. Biden will meet Friday with Mr. Edwards and local officials digging out from Ida’s early assault.

 “There’s nothing quite like visiting in person,” Mr. Edwards told reporters at midweek.
 “When you see it for yourself, it is just so much more compelling.”